mansam/fossbox/content/decause-rit-press-release-civxus-announces-advisory-board.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
-Summary: [Here](http://www.rit.edu/news/?r=47701) is the link to the on-line press ...
+Summary: [Here](http://www.rit.edu/news/?r=47701) is the link to the on-line press release.
+I've attached a .pdf version to this post as well.
+Saving_The_World(RemyD):  AttachmentSize  [ritcivxpressrelease.pdf](http://foss.rit.edu/files/ritcivxpressrelease.pdf)  83.68 KB   ...

 [Here](http://www.rit.edu/news/?r=47701) is the link to the on-line press release.
 I've attached a .pdf version to this post as well.